Custom Search

 I had actually never seen the movie and did not know it featured Waheed Murad.
 I am still wondering what storyline would have brought the sombre looking Waheed Murad in his shairana outfit to the gyrations of Mumtaz flicking her locks and jumping around seemingly oblivious of her partner’s pensive mood.

-The setting - a party of some sort where lead actors sing and dance while everyone else sits silently, claps and sips Coke - is as natural a setting for Lollywood as it was always unatural a reality for Pakistan.
+Don’t miss Rangeela’s entry into the song.
+But, the key is the setting – a party of some sort where lead actors sing and dance while everyone else sits silently, claps and sips Coke – as natural a setting for Lollywood as it was an unnatural a reality for Pakistan.
 But that is what makes this special.
-This scence is as quintessentially Lollywood for this era as a poor hero growing up in slums but knowing how to play a grand piano was to another era.
+This scene is as quintessentially Lollywood for this era as a poor hero growing up in slums but knowing how to play a grand piano was to another era.
 Maybe that is what makes it so much fun to watch today.
-Ultimately, it is the song itself - another catchy melody that sticks with you - that made this a great radio favorite then and still memorable today.
+Ultimately, it is the song itself – another catchy melody that sticks with you – that made this a great radio favorite then and still memorable today.

 Ah … mazza aa gaya.